‘It's kind of our baby’: Weaver Nut Company owners thankful for firefighters, plan to rebuild following fire

 Crews were called back to the warehouse debris Thursday morning around 8:22 a.m., according to Lancaster County-Wide Communications.
 Firefighters were putting out hot spots where the fire was still smoldering.

-As far as what's next for Weaver Nut Company, the owners said they plan to rebuild.
+As far as what's next for Weaver Nut Co., the owners said they plan to rebuild.

 "It's kind of our baby," Vincent Weaver said of the store.
 "We've been growing it over the last ten years — adding more manufacturing capabilities — so it's kind of sad to see that all go up in flames."